-These DAWs provide the tools necessary for creating beats, melodies, mixing and mastering tracks.
+These DAWs provide the tools necessary for creating beats, melodies, mixing and master electronic music tracks.
 Additionally, producers often use VST plugins such as Serum, Native Instruments Suite, Sylenth and more to add effects to their music.

-FL Studio is a popular Digital Audio Workstation (DAW) used by many EDM artists to create music.
-It has a wide range of features that make it ideal for creating electronic dance music.
+FL Studio is a popular DAW used by many artists to produce music.
+It has a wide range of features that make it ideal for creating music.
 Its intuitive interface allows users to easily create and edit MIDI sequences, record audio, mix tracks and apply effects.
-The software also includes a library of sound samples and plugins that allow producers to customize their sound.
+The software also includes a library of sound samples and presets that allow producers to customize their sound.

-In addition to FL Studio, EDM producers often use MIDI controllers and sound libraries to create their tracks.
+In addition to FL Studio, producers often use sound libraries to create their tracks.
 These tools allow them to manipulate the sounds they are working with in order to achieve the desired effect.

-Ableton is another popular Digital Audio Workstation (DAW) used by many EDM producers.
+Ableton is another popular DAW that has everything you need.
 It is well known for its intuitive workflow and powerful features, making it a great choice for creating electronic music.

 Ableton has a wide range of tools that allow users to create beats, melodies and soundscapes easily.
-The software also includes a library of samples and plugins that can customize a track’s sound.
+The software also includes a library of samples that can customize a track’s sound.

-Ableton also has extensive MIDI and sound libraries that can manipulate sounds and create unique effects.
+Ableton also has sound libraries that can manipulate sounds and create unique effects.

-Logic Pro is a powerful Digital Audio Workstation (DAW) perfect for producing EDM.
-It has all the necessary tools and features to create professional-sounding electronic music.
+Logic Pro X is a powerful DAW perfect for producing EDM.
+It has all the necessary tools and features to create professional-sounding music.

-With its intuitive interface, Logic Pro makes it easy to get started with producing EDM on MAC.
-MIDI controllers, sound libraries, plugins, and audio interfaces are essential for creating electronic music in Logic Pro.
+With its intuitive interface, it easy to get started with producing EDM on MAC.
+MIDI controllers, sound libraries and audio interfaces are essential for creating music.

-To become more familiar with the plugins available in Logic Pro, it is important to understand the basics of VST or AU plugins.
-Tutorials are a great way to learn how to use these plugins effectively, and practice will help you become more comfortable with them.
+To become more familiar with the plugins, it is important to understand the basics of VST or AU.
+Tutorials are a great way to learn how to use them effectively, and practice will help you become more comfortable with them.
 Experimenting with different settings and sounds can help create unique productions that stand out from the crowd.